masif2002/docker-notes/readme.md

 ![](img/dockervsvm.png)
 ## Why Docker
 * When you build an application, it will have many dependencies.
 We package all these dependencies along with the application and create something called a docker image.
 This docker image can be pulled from other machines from a docker repository and containers can be started
-* So, if you had to do it manually, you would have to go ahead and install every dependency and configure it for your application you plan to run on every machine
+* So, if you had to do it manually, you would have to go ahead and install every dependency and configure it for your application you plan to run on every machine.
+But now you just have to pull your docker image from a repository and launch your containers.
+BOOM!
+JOB DONE!

 ![](img/workflow.png)